 Monarch Alternative Capital LP, 535 Madison Avenue, New York, NY 10022 and Monarch Alternative Capital (Europe) Ltd, 50-52 Welbeck Street, 1st Floor, London W1G 9HL, directly or indirectly, act as investment adviser or agent to the fund(s) or other vehicles in which you invest (the “Funds”).
 Monarch Alternative Capital LP, Monarch Alternative Capital (Europe) Ltd and the Funds (“we,” “our,” “us”) each take your privacy seriously.
 The following Privacy Notice (“Privacy Notice”) explains how we collect, use, disclose, and protect personal data (as defined below) we process through your interactions with us, including your interactions with our website.

-This Privacy Notice contains information on our use of your personal data in accordance with relevant laws and regulations, including, where applicable, the EU General Data Protection Regulation (2016/679) (“GDPR”), the Cayman Islands Data Protection Law, 2017 (“DPL”) and the California Consumer Privacy Act (“CCPA”).
+This Privacy Notice contains information on our use of your personal data in accordance with relevant laws and regulations, including, where applicable, the UK GDPR (as defined in the Data Protection, Privacy and Electronic Communications (Amendments etc) (EU Exit) Regulations 2019/419)), the UK Data Protection Act 2018, the Cayman Islands Data Protection Law, 2017 (“DPL”) and the California Consumer Privacy Act (“CCPA”).
 The rights discussed in certain sections of this Privacy Notice may be subject to exemptions or other limitations under applicable law.

-Depending on where you are located, different sections of this Privacy Notice may apply specifically to you.
+Depending on where you/the investor(s) with which you are associated are located and how you interact with our Group, different sections of this Privacy Notice may apply specifically to you.
 Please review this Privacy Notice carefully to understand what we do in regards to your personal data, and where applicable, the following sections:

-- If you are located in the European Economic Area (“EEA”) and subject to the GDPR, see the below Section 10 for a description of your rights and other information related to the GDPR.
+- For investors who have further rights under the UK GDPR and the UK Data Protection Act 2018, see the below Section 10 for a description of your rights and other information related to the UK GDPR and Data Protection Act 2018.

 - For our investors who are, or are associated with, investors in our Funds based in the Cayman Islands (the “Cayman Funds”), see the below Section 11 for a description of your additional rights and other information related to the DPL.